Logo - Business Development Bank of Canada - BDC

 4. Statement of retained earnings

 The statement of retained earnings shows the cumulative earnings of the business after any dividends or distributions to shareholders.
-As well, this statement, sometimes called a statement of changes in equity, also shows the change in the retained earnings account between the opening and closing periods on each balance sheet.
+This statement also shows the change in retained earnings between the opening and closing periods of each balance sheet.
+It may also show adjustments from related-party transactions.

 Sample retained earnings statement: